Interview transcript available below.

 Kurt: That fits perfectly into building people.
 I mean, that’s how other people are built, right?

-Julie: As general President, I delegated everything I possibly could because there was so much I could not delegate.
-You can’t delegate an assignment from the prophet or from an apostle.
+Julie: As General President, I delegated everything I possibly could because there was so much I could not delegate.
+You can’t delegate an assignment from the prophet or an apostle.
 I learned something from President Nelson when he was Elder Nelson.
 One time I was in his office, and well…actually, we were meeting with President Packer.
-President Packer was his Quorum leader.
+President Packer was his quorum leader.
 [00:15:00]

-President Packer was talking and I was thinking, “What he’s asking us to do is a little bit hard.”
+President Packer was talking, and I was thinking, “What he’s asking us to do is a little bit hard.”
 My mind was kind of swirling around this problem.
-President Nelson, how you see him lean forward in his chair at the conference, he looked president Packer right in the eye, and he said, “President, we would be pleased to respond to your direction.”
+President Nelson, how you see him lean forward in his chair at conference, he looked President Packer right in the eye, and he said, “President, we would be pleased to respond to your direction.”

 But [00:16:00] there were a lot of things I couldn’t delegate, but I did delegate as much as I could.
-I hired a housekeeper, I’d never had a housekeeper.
-I send my husband shirts to the laundry, I’d never done that before.
+I hired a housekeeper; I’d never had a housekeeper.
+I’d send my husband’s shirts to the laundry; I’d never done that before.
 Those are little things.

-Kurt: But men pride was a big deal then.
-Just as those little things.
+Kurt: But then that was a big deal then to have those little things taken care of.

 Julie: My capacity was to be an agent of the Prophet.
-I operated under his keys and under his direction.
-I was always provided with an advisor from the 12, and others in the 70 to help.
-But I always considered myself to be an agent of the Prophet that [00:17:00] I didn’t have a separate legacy from the Prophet.
+I operated under his keys and his direction.
+I was always provided with an advisor from the Twelve, and others of the Seventy to help.
+But I always considered myself to be an agent of the Prophet, that [00:17:00] I didn’t have a separate legacy from the Prophet.
 Does that make sense?